My thoughts on July 4th

 Group/team work is great because it often takes collective effort to achieve success in most human endeavor.
 Different members of the group possess different skills or strengths ,the work gets shared and we can all relieve the pressure on individuals as we pitch in when necessary.

-On the flip side,you have members of the group whose weaknesses can feel like a drawback or detracts from the end goal.
+On the flip side,you have members of the group whose weaknesses can feel like a drawback or detract from the end goal.

 the whole is always greater than the sum of its parts